 The suites were all painted a sunny yellow hue, with terra cotta tiles topping their roofs.
 Each section of rooms bordered one of the resort’s garden squares, which were all impeccably landscaped with towering palm trees and plants in a rainbow of colors.

-We had a great time just walking around the small resort to enjoy the tropical atmosphere and beauty.
+We had a great time just walking around the small resort, enjoying the tropical atmosphere and beauty.

-Closer to the beach, we found a peaceful area strung with fairy lights and several hammocks, where you could sit back and enjoy the ocean breeze.
-This sandy spot also had several small fire pits and a series of low, semicircle stone walls that you could use as benches around the fires.
+Closer to the beach, we found a peaceful area strung with fairy lights and several hammocks, where we could sit back and enjoy the ocean breeze.
+This sandy spot also had several small fire pits and a series of low, semicircular stone walls that you could use as benches around the fires.

-It was never crowded and made an ideal spot for hanging out around sunset.
+It was never crowded, making it an ideal spot for hanging out around sunset.

 Incredible Staff

-The staff at Papagayo Golden Palms was so welcoming and friendly at each interaction.
+The staff at Papagayo Golden Palms were so welcoming and friendly at each interaction.

 When we first arrived, Luis, the manager, got us settled into the lobby with some cold drinks while we read the welcome information.
 Then, he walked us through the hotel processes, from cleaning procedures to room service to checking out beach towels.